AuroraArc/qubit-feature-analysis/README.md

 # Understanding the Influence of Qubit Features on Error Rates
-This is the compilation of the first of two semesters of a solo research project conduct by me under the guidance of Dr.Nicholas LaRacuente (nlaracu@iu.edu) during the fall 2023 semester, which will continue into the spring 2024 semester.
+This is the compilation of the first of two semesters of a solo research project conduct by me under the guidance of Dr. Nicholas LaRacuente (nlaracu@iu.edu) during the fall 2023 semester, which will continue into the spring 2024 semester.

 ## Abstract